-At the moment this only applies in England, Scotland and Wales; it was meant to be implemented in Northern Ireland from June 2017, but thanks to the continued suspension of the Irish Assembly, this doesn't apply there yet.Since April 2011, public sector bodies with more than 150 employees have been required to report on gender pay (as well as other equality data).
+At the moment this only applies in England, Scotland and Wales; it was meant to be implemented in Northern Ireland from June 2017 but because of the suspension of the Irish Assembly this does not yet apply there.

 The final draft of the regulations was published on 6th December 2016 and came into force on 6th April 2017.
 Government guidance can be found here.

 This article covers:

 - Pay Ratio - New reporting requirements

 What the new gender pay reporting will mean:

 - All private and voluntary sector employers in England, Wales and Scotland will be required to publish this information if they have 250 or more ‘relevant employees’ – this broad definition could cover employees, apprenticeships and potentially workers/freelancers/contractors with a personal contract.
 Partners (including LLP members) are excluded

 - The regulations require a preliminary ‘snapshot’ of data at 5th April 2017 to be made by the employer to ensure they can fulfil their reporting obligations (this will be called the ‘snapshot date’, and will need to be the same date each year)